Carbon farming: Adjusting tillage

+Using organic mulch and compost

 Mulching covers the soil around plants with a mulch of wood chips or straw.
 Alternatively, crop residue can be left in place to enter the soil as it decomposes.

-Compost

 Compost sequesters carbon in a stable (not easily accessed) form.
 Carbon farmers spread it over the soil surface without tilling.
 A 2013 study found that a single compost application significantly and durably increased grassland carbon storage by 25–70%.
-The continuation sequestration likely came from increased water-holding and “fertilization” by compost decomposition.
+The continuation sequestration likely came from increased water-holding and "fertilization" by compost decomposition.
 Both factors support increased productivity.
 Both tested sites showed large increases in grassland productivity: a forage increase of 78% in a drier valley site, while a wetter coastal site averaged an increase of 42%.
 CH_{4} and N_{2}O and emissions did not increase significantly.
 Methane fluxes were negligible.
 Soil N_{2}O emissions from temperate grasslands amended with chemical fertilizers and manures were orders of magnitude higher.
 Another study found that grasslands treated with .5" of commercial compost began absorbing carbon at an annual rate of nearly 1.5 tons/acre and continued to do so in subsequent years.
 As of 2018, this study had not been replicated.